 What is forensic science really like?

 What’s it really like to have that dream job you’ve been eyeing off?
 We’ve found out for you and are busting myths about some hard-to-pin-down careers in STEM.
-This week, Professor Shari Forbes dishes the decomposing dirt on forensic science, and it’s nothing like CSI.
+Professor Shari Forbes dishes the decomposing dirt on forensic science, and it’s nothing like CSI.

 Professor Forbes started studying forensic science before the era of CSI and other crime shows.
 “My perception was different to today, I didn’t have a full understanding of forensics,” she confesses.
 A love of chemistry and science saw her pursuing a career field where she could use applied chemistry everyday.